amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 - thridly, I think in this way the commands will be sent/served sequentially and not in parrallel and in this way we will not be confused by serving the commands in parallel which may cause in complex scenarios(may be!).
 In future, If we will need sending/creating/serving commands in parallel we would think on that and implement it in a nice way.
 For now just use this simple method(sequentially send/serve commands) and do the job.
 In future ...

 Now let's do the job ...

+### Publish and Subscribe an msgpack encoded/decoded python object in ROS network
+Note that you can't do this using python `str` and in unpacking the encoded data, the deserializer does not accept `str` and wants `bytes-like` object.
+This fact made it difficult to figure out how we should send such a data or what ros message type is compatible with this data.
+So after some researchs, [WHOI]() project and specifically [Packet.msg]() solved the problem.
+Actually we can use [UInt8MultiArray]() standard ROS message for this taks.
+The documentation about this type of message is so confusing so I searched about how we should set the the fields of such a message, especially the `layout` field.